-A Letter of Intent is strongly encouraged and should be submitted by the deadline in Section IV, Part E.
+A Letter of Intent (LOI) is encouraged and must be submitted by June 05, 2015, by 05:00 PM Eastern Time.

-The LOI is to help in planning the review and the selection of potential reviewers for the proposal.
+The LOI is to help in planning the review and the selection of potential reviewers for the application.
 For this purpose, the LOI must include the following:

-- A cover sheet containing the name and mailing address of the sponsoring institution - The planned title of the research proposal - The name, e-mail address, and telephone number of the Principal Investigator - All Senior Investigator(s) and Senior/Key personnel expected to be involved in the planned proposal
+- A cover sheet containing the name and mailing address of the sponsoring institution; the planned title of the research application; the name, e-mail address, and telephone number of the Principal Investigator, additional Senior Investigator(s), and Senior/Key personnel expected to be involved in the planned application. - A letter of intent must be less than 2 pages